balena-io/balena-cli/doc/cli.markdown

 device

-## env add &#60;key&#62; [value]
+## env add NAME [VALUE]

-Use this command to add an enviroment or config variable to an application or device.
+Add an enviroment or config variable to an application or device, as selected by the respective command-line options.

-If value is omitted, the tool will attempt to use the variable's value as defined in your host machine.
+If VALUE is omitted, the CLI will attempt to use the value of the environment variable of same name in the CLI process' environment.
+In this case, a warning message will be printed.
+Use `--quiet` to suppress it.

-Use the `--device` option if you want to assign the environment variable to a specific device.

-If the value is grabbed from the environment, a warning message will be printed.
-Use `--quiet` to remove it.

 Service-specific variables are not currently supported.
-The following examples set variables that apply to all services in an app or device.
+The given command line examples variables that apply to all services in an app or device.

 Examples:

+	$ balena env add TERM --application MyApp
 	$ balena env add EDITOR vim --application MyApp
-	$ balena env add TERM --application MyApp
 	$ balena env add EDITOR vim --device 7cf02a6

+### Arguments

+#### NAME

+environment or config variable name

+#### VALUE

+variable value; if omitted, use value from CLI's enviroment

 ### Options

-#### --application, -a, --app &#60;application&#62;
+#### -a, --application APPLICATION

 application name

-#### --device, -d &#60;device&#62;
+#### -d, --device DEVICE

-device uuid
+device UUID

+#### -q, --quiet

+suppress warning messages

 ## env rename &#60;id&#62; &#60;value&#62;